zendesk/node-publisher/README.md

 ## Prerequisites

+The default release process assumes the following:

+- The master branch is called `master`.
-The default release process assumes a `.nvmrc` file present in the root of your package.
+- A `.nvmrc` file is present in the root of your package.
 In case it is missing, the release fails in its preparation phase.
+- A build process is assumed with build files being generated in the `dist/` directory.

 ## Lifecycle